-Let’s take a closer look at some of the most interesting facts about Angelica Kauffman so you can learn all about this intriguing Swiss-born artist.
+Let’s take a closer look at some of the most interesting facts about Angelica Kauffman so you can learn all about this intriguing Swiss-born artist who produced amazing paintings.

 1. She was born in Switzerland but spent most of her childhood in modern-day Italy

 Maria Anna Angelika Kauffmann was born on October 30, 1741, in the town of Chur in the Canton of the Grisons in Switzerland.

 She didn’t live here for a long time because her family quickly moved to the small town of Morbegno in 1742 before settling in Como in 1752.
 This part of modern-day Italy was still under Austrian rule at the time.

 Not much is known about her mother who died in 1754 and she moved once more with her father shortly after, spending extensive periods in Milan.

 The one place she called home was the small town of Schwarzenberg in Austria, the hometown of her father.